Metadata parsing

-The metadata standard, which covers NFTs, NFT Collections, and Jettons, is outlined in TON Enhancement Proposal 64 TEP-64.
+The metadata standard covering NFTs, NFT collections, and jettons, is outlined in TON Enhancement Proposal 64 TEP-64.

 On TON, entities can have three types of metadata: on-chain, semi-chain, and off-chain.

-• Off-chain metadata: stored using a link to a metadata file hosted outside of the chain.
+- Off-chain metadata: stored using a link to a metadata file hosted outside the chain.

-• Semi-chain metadata: a hybrid between the two which allows for the storage of small fields such as names or attributes on the blockchain, while hosting the image off-chain and storing only a link to it.
+- Semi-chain metadata: a hybrid approach that allows storing small fields such as names or attributes on the blockchain while hosting the image off-chain and storing only a link to it.

-The Snake encoding format allows part of the data to be stored in a standardized cell, while the remaining portion is stored in a child cell (in a recursive manner).
+The Snake encoding format allows part of the data to be stored in a standardized cell, while the remaining portion is stored in a child cell recursively.
 The Snake encoding format must be prefixed using the 0x00 byte.
-TL-B scheme:
+The TL-B scheme:

 tail#_ {bn:#} b:(bits bn) = SnakeData ~0;